-Under the American Rescue Plan ("ARP") signed into law by the President on March 11, 2021, the County is expected to receive \$385 million in federal funds in response to the COVID-19 pandemic.
-The County received the first payment of \$192.5 million in May 2021 and is expected to receive the second payment of \$192.5 million in June 2022.
-Purposes for funds authorized under the ARP include (i) a response to negative economic impacts, including amounts to households, small business and nonprofits and aid to impacted industries, (ii) premium pay to essential workers of the County for government services to the extent of the reduction in revenue, and (iv) investment in water, sewer or broadband infrastructure.
+Under the American Rescue Plan ("ARP") signed into law by the President on March 11, 2021, the County received \$385 million in federal funds in response to the COVID-19 pandemic.
+The County received the first payment of \$192.5 million in May 2021 and the second payment of \$192.5 million was received in June 2022.
+Purposes for funds authorized under the ARP include (i) a response to negative economic impacts, including amounts to households, small business and nonprofits and aid to impacted industries, (ii) premium pay to essential workers of the County or grants to eligible employers that have eligible workers who perform eligible work, (iii) payments to the County for government services to the extent of the reduction in revenue, and (iv) investment in water, sewer or broadband infrastructure.
 Much of the first payment has been dedicated to responding to negatively impacted households, businesses and non-profits; improving water quality; and, protecting public health.

 The State receives a substantial amount of federal aid for health care, education, transportation and other governmental purposes, as well as federal funding to respond to, and recover from, severe weather events and other disasters.
 Many of the policies that drive this federal aid may be subject to change under the federal administration and Congress.
-Current federal aid projections, and the assumptions on which they rely, are subject to revision in the future as a result of changes in federal policy, the general condition of the global and national economies and other circumstances, including the diversion of federal resources to address the current COVID-19 outbreak.
+Current federal aid projections, and the assumptions on which they rely, are subject to revision in the future as a result of changes in federal policy, the general condition of the global and national economies and other circumstances.